lbliii/lapis/README.md

 ## 🙏 Acknowledgments

-- Inspired by [Hugo](https://gohugo.io/) for its speed and simplicity
+- Inspired by modern static site generators for their speed and simplicity
 - Inspired by [Sphinx](https://www.sphinx-doc.org/) for its documentation features
 - Built with [Crystal](https://crystal-lang.org/) for performance and developer happiness